FIDUCEO/FCDR_HIRS/README.md

 - (devel) Switch to correct branch, rebase on master, and install

-- From the unfiltered harmonisation database, derive filter parameters by calling hirs_inspect_harm_matchups with the --write-filters flag
+- From the unfiltered harmonisation database, derive filter parameters by calling hirs_inspect_harm_matchups with the --write-filters flag.
+  Perhaps inspect the resulting plots.

 - (devel) Switch to correct branch, rebase on master, and install

 - Generate a new harmonisation database, now --with-filters.

-- Run merge_hirs_harmonisation on the same
+- Run merge_hirs_harmonisation on the same.

+- Inspect the results with hirs_inspect_harm_matchups.

 - Run the harmonisation.
 Ralf Quast <ralf.quast@fastopt.de> can do this.

-- Convert the harmonisation parameters to the Python file _harm_defs.py using convert_hirs_harmonisation_parameters
+- Write the harmonisation parameters to the Python file _harm_defs.py using convert_hirs_harmonisation_parameters

 - (devel) Switch to correct branch, rebase on master, and install

-- Run the FCDR with harmonisation
+- Generate the FCDR with harmonisation.
+Gerrit has scripts in bitbucket that can help with the job submission.

 - (devel) Switch to correct branch, rebase on master, and install

-- Use hirs_logfile_analysis script to inspect outcome
+- Use hirs_logfile_analysis script to inspect outcome.

 - (devel) Switch to correct branch, rebase on master, and install

+- If needed, rerun (partially) failed jobs.

+- (devel) Switch to correct branch, rebase on master, and install

-- Use summarise_hirs_fcdr with 'summarise' mode to generate summarising statistic
+- Use summarise_hirs_fcdr with 'summarise' mode to generate summarising statistics.

-- Use summarise_hirs_fcdr with 'plot' mode to visualise summarising statistic
+- Use summarise_hirs_fcdr with 'plot' mode to visualise summarising statistics.

-- For shorter periods of plotting, use plot_hirs_fcdr (short time series) and hirs_orbit_map (maps)
+- For shorter periods of plotting, use plot_hirs_fcdr (short time series) and hirs_orbit_map (maps).

+- Possibly generate yet another set of enhanced matchups, such that we can look at matchup-derived statistics on the resulting FCDR.